 The rest of the paper is organized as follows.
 We first briefly review necessary background knowledge on optimal transport, the quadratic Wasserstein metric, and the related negative Sobolev norm.
-Before our main discussion on Wasserstein Bayesian inversion, we present several formulae that indicate the main difference between the Wasserstein distance and other measures of dissimilarity in comparing general normal distributions.
 As the main application of the paper, seismic waveform inversion is briefly introduced, and the major challenges are addressed.
-The main contribution of this paper is presented in \Cref{sec:Bayesian,sec:proofs}, where Bayesian FWI is studied systematically.
+The main contribution of this paper is presented in \cref{sec:Bayesian,sec:proofs}, where Bayesian FWI is studied systematically.
 Starting with basics in Bayesian inversion, we then outline choices of prior distribution appropriate for seismic inversion~\cite{scales2001prior,asnaashari2013regularized}.
 Next, we consider different likelihoods/potentials and the corresponding data models.
 We define four potentials ($\Phi_{\cdot}:X\times Y\to\R$) and discuss the corresponding noise models for each one of them:

 where the choice of norm on $Y$ depends on the choice of potential; here $P_\sigma$ is an operator that maps functions into probability densities.
-In the rest of \Cref{sec:Bayesian}, we will rigorously define the posterior distributions \cref{eq:bayes_formal}, and study the existence and stability with respect to perturbations to the observed data for the different choices of likelihood.
+In the rest of \cref{sec:Bayesian}, we will rigorously define the posterior distributions \cref{eq:bayes_formal}, and study the existence and stability with respect to perturbations to the observed data for the different choices of likelihood.
 In \cref{thm:existence}, we establish that the posterior measures corresponding to the likelihoods discussed above are well-defined, and in \cref{thm:stability}, we prove that these measures are stable with respect to perturbations of the observed data measured in different norms.
 The theoretical analysis demonstrates the advantages of choosing Wasserstein-type likelihood.
-Numerical simulations are shown in \Cref{sec:numerical} to demonstrate the main findings of our study.
+Numerical simulations are shown in \cref{sec:numerical} to demonstrate the main findings of our study.
 We will present a challenging benchmark in FWI.
 We can tackle them using proper choices of likelihood and priors by combining the mathematical tool and the physics knowledge of the geophysical problem.
-Concluding remarks are offered in \Cref{sec:conclusion}.
+Concluding remarks are offered in \cref{sec:conclusion}.